Garth Brooks: 1995–1998: More albums released and second world tour

 Following the release of Fresh Horses, Brooks embarked on his second world tour.
 Its total attendance, approximately 5.5 million, ranks third on the all-time list of concert attendance, and its gross of over $105 million ranks it among the highest-grossing concert tours in the 1990s.

 In 1997, Brooks released his seventh studio album, Sevens.
-The album was originally scheduled to be released in August 1997, allowing for promotion during Brooks' Central Park concert; however, plans went awry after a dispute within Capitol Records.
+The album was originally scheduled to be released in August 1997, allowing for promotion during Brooks' Central Park concert on HBO; however, plans went awry after a dispute within Capitol Records.
 The Central Park concert went on as planned, receiving 980,000 fans in attendance and becoming the largest concert in park history.

 Sevens debuted at No. 1 on both the Billboard 200 and Top Country Albums charts.
 It later became Brooks' fourth album to reach sales of 10 million copies.
 The album included the duet "In Another's Eyes" with Trisha Yearwood, which reached No. 2 on Hot Country Songs chart, and its first single, "Longneck Bottle", with Steve Wariner, reached No. 1.
 The album spawned two additional number-one singles, "Two Pina Coladas" and "To Make You Feel My Love" (a Bob Dylan cover), which also was a top 10 hit on the Hot Adult Contemporary Tracks chart and was released on the soundtrack to the film, Hope Floats.

 Brooks' first live album, Double Live was released in 1998.
 Recorded at various shows over the course of his second world tour, the album contained new material not previously released, such as "Tearin' It Up (and Burnin' It Down)" and "Wild as the Wind," featuring Trisha Yearwood.
-Peaking at No. 1 on both the Billboard 200 and Top Country Albums charts, Double Live went on to become the best-selling live album of all time, certified 21× Platinum by the RIAA, and is the seventh-most shipped album in United States music history.
+Peaking at No. 1 on both the Billboard 200 and Top Country Albums charts, Double Live went on to become the best-selling live album of all time, certified 25× Platinum by the RIAA, and is the seventh-most shipped album in United States music history.

 In 1998, Brooks also released the first installment of The Limited Series, a six-disc box set containing reissues of his first six studio albums.
 Each of the reissued albums included a bonus track not available on the original release.